-Streptomycin is most favorably applied as a separate application.
+Except when using ferbam, streptomycin is most favorable applied as a separate application, although it is compatible with ferbam or captan when necessary for scab control.
 Urea formulated for foliar applications is compatible with the commonly used pesticides.
 However, it doesn't seem to be compatible with fixed copper or Bordeaux.

-APPLE SPRAYING SCHEDULE

-NOTE: See end of schedule for intervals between final spray and harvest.
+APPLE SPRAYING SCHEDULE NOTE: See end of schedule for intervals between final spray and harvest.
 Chemicals are not necessarily listed in order of preference in the spraying schedule.